GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/03-quickstart-cloudrun.md

 1. You will be prompted for region: select the region of your choice, for example `us-central1`.
 1. You will be prompted to allow unauthenticated invocations: respond `y`.
 Then wait a few moments until the deployment is complete.
-On success, the command line displays the service URL.
+On success, the command-line displays the service URL.

 Visit your deployed function by opening the service URL in a web browser.